 You’re Not A Failure If You Don’t Continue Breastfeeding

-In a perfect world, I would have breastfed until my baby weaned himself, perhaps around a year old or so.
+In a perfect world, I would have breastfed until my baby weaned, perhaps around a year old.
 I wouldn’t mind if it were longer than that.
 But we all know plans and parenting don’t often go hand in hand, right?

 My milk started drying up by the sixth month.
 Between pumping, feeding, and trying to increase my milk supply, I was too exhausted for anything else.
 My life was all about fenugreek, Mother’s Milk tea, hand-expressing (it’s more effective than pumping sometimes), and marathon breastfeeding sessions with a baby who was increasingly frustrated.